eic/east/docs/_content/installation.md

 ### Requirements and Procedure

 *eAST* runs on top of the latest public version of Geant4 (currently [version 11.0-p01](https://geant4.web.cern.ch/support/download){:target="_blank"}), so before building eAST you need to install Geant4.
 The process involves using `cmake`.
-Please refer to [the Geant4 installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/index.html){:target="_blank"} and make sure you follow all instructions carefully.
+Please refer to [the Geant4 installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/index.html){:target="_blank"}
+and make sure you follow all instructions carefully.
 In particular, it is important that you use the "build" directory as recommended in the Geant4 guide.
 If an error was made when using `cmake` the safest option is to start from clean source i.e. to wipe out the Geant4 directory and recreate it from the tarball - this helps to avoid possible effects of lingering cmake artefacts.

 *In order to successfuly build eAST it is mandatory that you set the options listed below when using `cmake` to build Geant4*.
-As you can see from the table, if you start from scratch you may need to install the prerequisits first such as <em>X11, Qt5, OpenGL and Xerces-C++</em> libraries.
+As you can see from the table, if you start from scratch you may need to install the prerequisits first such as
+<em>X11, Qt5, OpenGL and Xerces-C++</em> libraries.
+Please see the Appendix for comments and some practical
+advice about how to proceed.

 <table border="1" width="60%">
 <tr>